usegalaxy-eu/galaxy-social/posts/2024-07-09-pathogfair-preprint.md

 📚 Training Material Available
 To support users, a comprehensive tutorial have been developed.
-These resources guide users through the workflows, ensuring they can effectively utilize the tools for their research and public health initiatives.
+It guides users through the workflows, ensuring they can effectively utilize the tools for their research and public health initiatives.

 🔗 Tutorial: https://training.galaxyproject.org/training-material/topics/microbiome/tutorials/pathogen-detection-from-nanopore-foodborne-data/tutorial.html

-🌍 Impact on Global Health
+🌍 Impact
-PathoGFAIR is set to revolutionize food safety and pathogen tracking, providing robust tools for researchers and public health officials worldwide.
+PathoGFAIR is set to improve pathogen tracking, providing robust tools for researchers and public health officials worldwide.
 By improving detection capabilities, we can better protect public health. 🌎🔬

 📝 Preprint: https://www.biorxiv.org/content/10.1101/2024.06.26.600753v1
 🔗 Blogpost: https://galaxyproject.org/news/2024-07-08-pathogfair-preprint/